Why We Can’t Let Go of Love for Someone Who Treats Us Badly

 I also have a client who is married and considering a divorce.
 She is worried about who will get the friends if they divorce.
 Will they have to take turns hanging out with people?
 Will it get awkward?
 Would it make her feel bad if she wasn’t included in something?

-I totally get it that people are worried that if they break up with someone it might impact their social lives but, unfortunately, basing your decision on your social life is not a good idea.
-Yes, beers out after softball or not taking part in a dinner party might not feel good in the moment, but they are just passing feelings, feelings that will change as time goes on.
+I totally get it that people are worried that if they break up with someone, it might impact their social lives but, unfortunately, basing your decision on your social life is not a good idea.
+Yes, beers out after softball or not taking part in a dinner party might not feel good at the moment, but they are just passing feelings, feelings that will change as time goes on.

-Furthermore, I am guessing that, if you are considering breaking up, you guys aren’t too much fun as a couple so your social group might be happy if you two go your separate ways!
+Furthermore, I am guessing that if you are considering breaking up, you guys aren’t too much fun as a couple so your social group might be happy if you two go your separate ways!